Drathonix/DEConfig-Integration/README.md

 * By default, returns the itemstack's entire NBT tag.
 This is safe, but some mods may have sub NBT compounds specifically for item settings.
 * To apply this to other mods, use mixins.

+Absolutely feel free to contribute.
+No one is against better QOL.